Canada beats short-handed Germany 16-2 in world junior - WHIZ News

 EDMONTON, Alberta (AP) — Dylan Cozens had a hat trick and three assists and defending champion Canada opened the world junior hockey championship with a 16-2 victory over short-handed Germany on Saturday night.

-Dawson Mercer, Phillip Tomasino, Alex Newhook and Peyton Krebs each scored twices, and Kaiden Guhle, Ryan Suzuki, Jakob Pelletier, Thomas Harley and Connor McMichael added goals for Canada in the Group A game.
+Dawson Mercer, Philip Tomasino, Alex Newhook and Peyton Krebs each scored twice, and Kaiden Guhle, Ryan Suzuki, Jakob Pelletier, Thomas Harley and Connor McMichael added goals for Canada in the Group A game.

 John Peterka and Florian Elias scored for Germany.
 Missing nine players because of the coronavirus, Germany had only 14 skaters — nine forwards and five defensemen — for second straight game.
 Three players can return to the tournament Sunday and another five Tuesday, barring more positive tests.